 Before You Start

-- The names and email addresses of people who have opted in to receive your email marketing.
+- These instructions are for adding subscribed contacts to your list.
+Make sure you have the names and email addresses of people who have opted in to receive your email marketing.

-- A blank sheet in a spreadsheet program like Microsoft Excel or Google Sheets, saved or exported as a comma separated value (CSV) file.
+- You'll need a blank sheet in a spreadsheet program like Microsoft Excel or Google Sheets, saved or exported as a comma separated value (CSV) file.

 How to Import Subscribers